If you must keep your ATV outside, below will be tips and tricks you can use to protect it and keep it going strong.

 - DIY Quad Shed – If you got some basic tools, you can build a simple DIY shed for your ATVs.

 - Keep it in your Garage – I know it may not seem possible to keep your 4wheeler in your garage if you have one, but there are things you can do to get the ATVs out of the way.

 - Rent Storage Units – You can rent storage units and many of them allow you to keep your ATV in them.
 Many of them even have places to store your trailer.

 Keeping your ATV outside can have several negative impacts on its overall condition and performance.
 Here are some reasons why it is generally considered less ideal to store an ATV outside:

 - Exposed to the Elements – When left outdoors, your ATV is exposed to a range of weather conditions such as rain, snow, sunlight, and extreme temperatures.
-Over time, these elements can cause damage, including rust, fading of paint, deterioration of rubber components, and electrical issues if the ATV is not covered.
+Over time, these elements can cause damage, including rust, fading of paint, deterioration of rubber components, and electrical issues.

-- Theft or Vandalism – Leaving your ATV outside makes it more vulnerable to theft or vandalism.
+- Theft or Vandalism – Leaving it outside makes it more vulnerable to theft or vandalism.
 Without proper security measures in place, it becomes an easier target for unauthorized individuals, potentially resulting in loss or damage.

-- Sunlight – Continuous exposure to sunlight can fade the paint, plastic components, and decals on your ATV.
+- Sunlight – Continuous exposure to sunlight can fade the paint, plastic components, and decals.
 UV rays can also cause materials to become brittle and degrade over time, impacting the structural integrity of the machine.

 - Limited Security and Protection – Outdoor storage provides less security compared to storing your ATV in an enclosed space.
 This increases the risk of theft, as well as exposure to potential accidents or damage caused by falling branches, hail, or other external factors.